tinySSB/tiny-ssb-spec/README.md

 2. Side chain packets can be identified and linked correctly
 3. The end of the side chain can be detected

-#### 5.2.6 CHNK Packet Protocol
+### 5.3 CHNK Packet Protocol for Side-Chain Packets

-The CHNK Packet protocol is used to coordinate the replication of side chain packets between peers.
-It is similar to the WANT vector protocol used for main chain packets but specifically designed for requesting side chain chunks.
+The CHNK Packet protocol is used to coordinate the replication of side-chain packets between peers.
+It is similar to the WANT vector protocol used for main-chain packets but specifically designed for requesting individual side-chain chunks.

-##### CHNK DMX Calculation
+#### 5.3.1 CHNK DMX Calculation

 The DMX for CHNK packets is calculated as: